logo

 Partial Capo Shorthand

 To succinctly describe various partial capo positions without using pictures, I use a simple list of fret numbers.
 For the Partial Drop-D capo technique the fret list is: 022222.
 The zeroes represent uncapoed strings.
 The twos represent frets depressed by the capo.
 Ordinarily a capo covers all six strings, the short hand for a full capo on the second fret is: 222222.
 (The left most number represents the sixth string -- the lowest pitched string.
-Accordingly the right most number represents the first string.)
+Accordingly the right most number represents the first string.
+An x marks an unused or intentionally muted string.)

 At times I use the same nomenclature in lieu of chord diagrams.
 Here are a few examples: